+How many players are on a baseball team?
 A baseball team is typically made up of 10-12 players.
-The team usually has a pitcher, catcher, first baseman, second baseman, shortstop, and third baseman as well as outfielders.
+The team usually has a pitcher, catcher, first baseman, second baseman, shortstop, third baseman, and outfielders.
 Though the number of players on a team may vary from time to time, this configuration is by far the most common.

 In baseball, it is known by just about everyone that there are nine players on the field.
-Ever since the rules of baseball were first drawn up in 1845, that is a concept of the game that has never changed.
+Ever since baseball rules were first drawn up in 1845, that is a concept of the game that has never changed.

-But in the 21st century, there are many different types of baseball games that have been invented for all sorts of reasons.
-“That being said,” says Scott Borman “there are many different types of baseball games that have been invented for all sorts of reasons including Softball which has nine players on the field at once.”
+But in the 21st century, there are many different types of baseball games invented for all sorts of reasons.
+“That being said,” says Scott Borman, “there are many different types of baseball games that have been invented for all sorts of reasons, including Softball, which has nine players on the field at once.”
 There is also a game called slow pitch that has just four players on the field at one time.

-The number of players varies from what sport they’re playing to just how big their field really is as well as if it’s an outdoor or indoor court.
+The number of players varies from what sport they’re playing to just how big their field is, as well as if it’s an outdoor or indoor court.

 The most common lineup includes two catchers, four infielders (a first baseman, second baseman, shortstop, and third baseman), three outfielders, and a pitcher who stands 60-feet away from home plate during play while waiting for his turn to pitch.

 Why are there nine players on a baseball team?